udacity/fluent-react-utils/README.md

 ## future work:
 - message deduplication with interface
+  - decide which message to keep, or to create a new l10nId and write back to file
+- compare string extraction output with production files
-- compare production files, and provide no reference warnings (may indicate obsolete string)
+  - provide no reference warnings (may indicate obsolete string)